Screens from the completed Marine Sport DC website displayed on multiple devices

 Our initial research phase revealed several critical findings that shaped the direction of the project and directly informed the creation of the service blueprint and user journey artefacts:

-The blueprint and journey maps became key reference points for the design process, ensuring that the new platform addressed real user needs and delivered a seamless, welcoming experience.
+The blueprint and journey maps became key reference points for the design process, ensuring that the new platform addressed real user needs and delivered a seamless, welcoming experience across all touchpoints.

 Part II: Digital Platform Audit

-Building on the foundation of user and stakeholder insights, I conducted a thorough audit of the digital platform:
+Building on the foundation of user and stakeholder insights, I conducted a thorough audit of the digital platform to identify specific areas for improvement.

 Heuristic Evaluation